Black History Month Lesson Plan: 14 Ideas for 2026

 Help students understand how historical events continue to shape contemporary society.
 Discuss the legacy of policies, the evolution of social movements, and the ongoing pursuit of equality.
 A well crafted Black History Month lesson plan should build bridges between yesterday and today.

-The Black community is diverse, with a rich tapestry of cultures, opinions, and experiences.
-Highlight a wide range of individuals and communities, avoiding the trap of presenting a few “safe” heroes as representatives for all.
+The Black community is diverse, with a wide range of cultures, opinions, and experiences.
+Highlight many different individuals and communities, avoiding the trap of presenting a few “safe” heroes as representatives for all.

 Planning Your Black History Month Lessons: Key Essentials

 Effective planning is the foundation of any great unit.
-Before diving into specific activities, consider the scope, grade level appropriateness, and resources you’ll need.
+Before diving into specific activities, consider the scope, grade level appropriateness, and resources you need.

 How to Integrate Black History into Your ELA Curriculum